Karaj: Ethnicity

+Population

+At the time of the 2006 National Census, the city's population was 1,377,450 in 385,955 households, when it was in Tehran province.
+The 2016 census measured the population of the city as 1,592,492 people in 508,420 households, by which time the county had been separated from the province in the establishment of Alborz province.

 Geography

 Regions

 The downtown of Karaj is usually referred to Karaj Square, located hundred of meters to the west of Karaj River and the old Karaj Bridge.
 The villages Hesārak, Gowhar Dašt, and Šahrak e Azimie are located in the northern Greater Karaj.

 Meškin Dašt, a large agricultural area between Mehršahr and Fardis, is near Karaj.

 The following table includes the major districts of the city:

 Open space recreational areas of Karaj include Irānzamin Park, Pārk e Xānvāde, Tennis Park, Pārk e Mādar, Tāleqān Gardens, Kordān Gardens, Jahānšahr Gardens, Pardis e Golhā, and the Tulip Garden of Gačsār.

 Climate

 The climate of Karaj is a bit cooler than Tehran's, and it receives 250 mm of rain annually (and like Tehran, the precipitation pattern is similar to those of Mediterranean climates).
 The Köppen-Geiger climate classification system classifies the city's climate as cold semi-arid (BSk).

 Amir Kabir Dam and some other small lakes are based in Karaj.
 The city is a starting point for a drive along road forced north through the Alborz mountain to the Caspian Sea.